Hoyg/azuredevopslabs/labs/vstsextend/eclipse/readme.md

     ![Create Azure Container Registry](images/createacr.png)

-1. Return to  Azure DevOps Organization and click **Pipelines --> Build** hub, edit the **MyShuttleDocker-Maven-CI** build.
+1. Return to  Azure DevOps Organization and click **Pipelines --> Build** hub, edit the **MyShuttleDockerBuild** build.
 This build definition contains a *maven* task to build the pom.xml file.
 In the  maven task, set the following parameter values

    |Parameter|Value|Notes|
    |---------|-----|-----|